nock/nock/CONTRIBUTING.md

 - Commit changes to README files or comments with `docs: ...`
 - Code style changes with `style: standard`

-The commit message(s) of a pull request can be fixed using the `squash & merge` button.
+Don't stress this; if necessary the maintainers can fix commit message(s) of a pull request using the `squash & merge` button.

 ## Beta / Next / Maintenance releases